irfanfreelanceritservices/MediCare-Pro-Hospital-Management-System/README.md

 **MediCare Pro** is a fully functional, single-page Hospital Management System designed to solve real-world healthcare administration challenges.
 Built for Pakistan's growing healthcare sector, it provides hospital staff with an intuitive interface to manage daily operations — from patient check-ins to billing.

-> Built as part of a PSEB (Pakistan Software Export Board) registered software project portfolio.
-This demonstrates production-grade frontend development capability using core web technologies.

 ### Why MediCare Pro?

 - 🇵🇰 **Pakistan-centric** — PKR currency, local context, Urdu-ready structure